BlendED - High School

 - want more time in the school day to practice for an activity or sport

 - want to develop future-ready skills: collaboration, communication, time-management, and organization

 LISD blendED classes offer the best of both worlds: online and face-to-face instruction.
 Students do not have to be physically present on campus on an online day.
-They have Flexible Mobility and may meet with their teacher for one-on-one or small group instruction, collaborate with their peers in a flexible leraning space on campus, or work from home or other off-campus location.
-On class days, students engage in class discussion, collaboration, project work, practice, and labs.
+They have Flexible Mobility and may meet with their teacher for one-on-one or small group instruction, collaborate with their peers in a flexible learning space on campus, or work from home or other off-campus locations.
+On class days, students engage in in-class discussion, collaboration, project work, practice, and labs.

 BlendED courses are currently offered at the following high schools: The Colony High School, Lewisville High School, Flower Mound High School, Marcus 9th Grade Center, and Marcus High School.

-LISD also provides blendED learning opportunities at the middle school level.
-The program, first piloted at Creek Valley Middle School under the direction of Dr. Nicole Jund, offers students
+LISD provides blendED learning opportunities at the middle school level.
+The program offers students:

 Flexible Mobility is structured differently at middle school.
 Students must be physically present on campus five days a week for a blendED class.
 They may, however, leverage flex spaces on an online day for independent work and collaboration, or they may choose to work one-on-one or in small groups with their teacher.